Hiking Bernard Mountain, Maine - panoramic view tree outdoor mountain landscape cloud nature sky plant

 Bernard Mountain rises 1,071 feet above Mount Desert Island in Acadia National Park, offering one of the more accessible summit experiences on the quieter western side of the park.
 While it may not compete with Cadillac Mountain for height, this moderate hike delivers exceptional panoramic views with significantly fewer crowds, making it an ideal choice for hikers seeking a more peaceful mountain experience.

-The 5.3-kilometer round-trip hike gains 305 meters of elevation over 3 to 4 hours, following well-maintained trails that wind through diverse forest ecosystems before opening to expansive summit views.
+The 5.3-kilometer round-trip hike gains 305 meters of elevation over approximately 2 hours and 45 minutes, following well-maintained trails that wind through diverse forest ecosystems before opening to expansive summit views.
 The moderate difficulty rating makes this mountain approachable for newer hikers while still providing enough challenge to satisfy experienced trail enthusiasts.

 Trailhead and Access